danaevenhaim/testing-app/README.md

-# REMOVE the previous line
+# REMOV2E the previous line